 - We advise you to exercise a high degree of caution in Belgium due to the high threat of terrorist attack.

-- Expect enhanced security measures as well as an increased police presence, particularly at airports and international railway stations across Belgium.
+- Expect enhanced security measures as well as an increased police and military presence, including at airports and international railway stations across Belgium.

-- Australians should remain vigilant in public places, follow the media for information regarding their safety, follow the instructions of local authorities and report any suspicious activities to police.
+- Follow the media for information regarding your safety, follow the instructions of local authorities and report any suspicious activities to police.

 - There has been a significant influx of asylum seekers into Europe, causing localised disruption to cross-border road and train transport services.
 Travellers should be aware of the possibility of further disruptions, make appropriate contingency plans and follow the instructions of local authorities.
 See Local travel.